Our Lady of Victories Basilica, Camberwell

-Our Lady of Victories Basilica is a Catholic church located in the Melbourne suburb of Camberwell.
-Romanesque in style, it was designed by architect Augustus Andrew Fritsch (1866 – 1933) and was completed in 1918.
+Our Lady of Victories Basilica is a Roman Catholic church located in the Melbourne suburb of Camberwell.
+Romanesque Revival in style, it was designed by architect Augustus Andrew Fritsch and was completed in 1918.
 It is one of five churches in Australia with minor basilica status.
+Our Lady of Victories occupies an imposing site in Burke Road and, in a city where most churches of the era are built in the Gothic Revival style, has a distinctive copper clad dome completed with a golden statue of the Virgin Mary.

 The current parish priest is Rev. Brendan Reed.

-Our Lady of Victories occupies an imposing site in Burke Road and, in a city where most churches of the era are built in the Gothic Revival style, has a distinctive copper clad dome completed with a golden statue of the Virgin Mary.
+History

+Augustus Fritsch, the diocesan architect, drew up original plans that were modified many times, most likely due to budgetary constraints.
+The builder was Robert Harper.
+The foundation stone was laid on 25 May 1913 by the Archbishop of Melbourne, Most Rev. Thomas Carr DD, in the presence of 45,000 people.
+On 6 October 1918, Our Lady of Victories was opened by Archbishop the Most Rev. Daniel Mannix DD, with 80,000 people in attendance.
+Special trains and trams had to be provided.